conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

 Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
 * [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including Conventional Commits.
 * [standard-version](https://github.com/conventional-changelog/standard-version): Automatic versioning and CHANGELOG management, using GitHub's new squash button and the recommended Conventional Commits workflow.
-* [Conventional Commit](https://github.com/lppedd/idea-conventional-commit): provides extensible context and template-based completion for Conventional Commits, inside the VCS Commit dialog, for all [JetBrains IDEs](https://www.jetbrains.com/).
+* [Conventional Commit](https://github.com/lppedd/idea-conventional-commit): provides extensible context and template-based completion, and inspections, for Conventional Commits inside the VCS Commit dialog.
+Available for all [JetBrains IDEs](https://www.jetbrains.com/).
 * [Git Commit Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template): Add Conventional Commits support to [JetBrains Editors](https://www.jetbrains.com/) (IntelliJ IDEA, PyCharm, PhpStorm...).
 * [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are Conventional Commits compliant.
 Comes with Docker image for CI uses.
 * [semantic-release](https://github.com/semantic-release/semantic-release): A tool that automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.